RetrovertApp/.github/profile/README.md

-## Retrovert Musicplayer
+## Retrovert music player

-Retrovert is a music player for macOS, Windows, and Linux that primarily focuses on music made for systems such as the Amiga, C64, and various gaming consoles.
+Retrovert is a music player and audio visualizer for macOS, Windows, and Linux that primarily focuses on music made for systems such as the Amiga, C64, and various gaming consoles.
 While Retrovert supports MP3, FLAC, Ogg Vorbis, and other formats, these are not the main focus.

 ## Motivation